 It’s best to put your bud in its container in a cool and dark place so it doesn’t get too much light and heat, which can cause it to dry and degrade.
 If you live in Colorado you know that it gets very dry here.
 So if you notice that your bud looks a little dry you can place an orange peel or wet cotton ball into the container to re-moisturize it.

-However, you don’t want your flower to get too moist because it causes mold and microbial contamination.
-Cannabis should be stored in environments that are below 65 percent RH to remain safe for consumption.
-So if you really want to get precise on the humidity level, get Boveda humidity control packs for your weed jar.
+However, you don’t want your flower to get too much moisture because it causes mold and microbial contamination.
+Cannabis should be stored below 65 percent RH to remain safe for consumption.
+So, if you really want to get precise on the humidity level, get Boveda humidity control packs for your weed jar.

 How to store cannabis concentrates

 The best storage containers for your cannabis concentrates depend on the consistency of the extract.
 For creamy concentrates like budder, sauce, sugar, or crumble use the smallest possible glass jar with a plastic twist top so there’s no extra space for air.
 The glass makes it easy to scoop these types of concentrates right off.

 For storing concentrates short-term you can consider using medical-grade silicone jars, which are good for scraping off but most aren’t airtight.
 Another short-term marijuana storage option is plastic jars, although with stickier concentrates it’s harder to scrape them off.